Please note that I will be away between August 10-27, 2022, & unable to respond to booking requests, emails or phone calls

 The Hotham Valley Railway trains are based in Dwellingup.
 There is a train ride into the forest, and a steam train ride (in season) down the hill towards the coast.
 The popular vintage Restaurant Train departs from Dwellingup each weekend.

-The Murray River and Lane Poole Reserve are 10 minutes away by car.
+The Murray River and Lane Poole Reserve are 10 minutes away by car, as is Nanga Bush Camp, the site of many weddings.

-There is a lovely cafe in town, along with a restaurant and a local pub, as well as several wineries and orchards nearby.
+There are lovely cafes in town, a local pub, and several wineries and orchards nearby.

 The Forest Heritage Centre and the School of Fine Wood gallery are well worth a visit.